-Asian equities traded mixed on Friday, as investors turned their attention to the release of the U.S. nonfarm payrolls report.
+Asian stocks were mixed on a subdued Friday, as investors awaited the crucial U.S. nonfarm payrolls report for September.

 Get the best of CNBC in your inbox